robmoffat/k9/docs/vision/unique_features.md

 Kite9 is designed around an algorithm which can intelligently lay out a diagram as well as you can.

-This gives rise to several unique possibilities:
+This gives rise to several unique possibilities, most of which *simply can't be done in other diagramming software*, because they lack the layout algorithm:

 ## Collaboration